 - Take lessons – learn a new sport or learn new skills.
-Think of something that you’ve always wanted to do, but haven’t tried yet, and go for it.
+Think of something you’ve always wanted to do, but haven’t tried yet, and go for it.

 Once you’ve done at least some of the above, it’s time to take it to the next level (or maybe you’re brave enough to take this leap from the get-go).

 - Take a weekend trip yourself – this is an easy thing to do.
 Find a destination near your home, hop into the car and go.
 Alternatively, find a city or destination stateside that you have wanted to see, and don’t wait for your friends to get on board.
 Take a chance and plan a trip yourself!
 Then take yourself on a mini sightseeing adventure and see what happens!
 Alternatively, you can slowly ease into this by planning day trips.

 - Take a trip abroad alone – This is the Holy Grail of things to do by yourself.
 Traveling alone to a different country takes a lot of courage, especially if there’s a language barrier.
 However, it can be one of the best experiences you give yourself.

 There is no right way to accomplish any of this.
 The idea here is to get everyone into the mindset of cherishing alone time and making the most of it.

 To Work On Yourself

 When you’re single and have the time alone is the best opportunity to work on all of this; at this point in life, you are only responsible for yourself and can be selfish with your time.

-By focusing on self-improvement, you are not only being the best version of yourself, but you are also opening the doors to a better romantic relationship in the future.
-Or who knows, you may even meet someone during your journey!
+By focusing on self-improvement, you are not only being the best version of yourself but also opening the doors to a better romantic relationship in the future.
+Or, who knows, you may even meet someone during your journey!

 Some things to do by yourself, to work on yourself, during your single days: